menu

 The overall crime rate in Jamestown is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The percentage of people in Jamestown with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.27% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Jamestown is quite a bit lower than the national average among all cities of 21.84%: just 11.27% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Jamestown in 2022 was $25,946, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,784 for a family of four.
 However, Jamestown contains both very wealthy and poor people as well.